Certification in CBT Training and Consultation

 - The submission of a personal supervisory model, based on CBT principles, but appropriate to the area of practice and setting in which the applicant works.
 See below for a sample outline.
 The scale resembles the Case Review Rating Scale used to assess Case Write-Ups and can be found below.
 The scale will include the following rating format: Not Present (0), Present but inadequate (1), and Present and adequate (2).

-- The applicant must normally complete the process of training to become an ACT Trainer/Consultant normally within two years of initial application.
+- The applicant must normally complete the process of training to become an A-CBT Trainer/Consultant normally within two years of initial application.

-- On successful completion of the training, the applicant will be able to use the title “ACT Certified Trainer & Consultant."
-This title will continue, contingent on continuing status as a Diplomate or Fellow of the Academy of Cognitive Therapy, and continued payment of fees that may be set by the Academy of Cognitive Therapy from time to time.
+- On successful completion of the training, the applicant will be able to use the title “A-CBT Certified Trainer & Consultant."
+This title will continue, contingent on continuing status as a Diplomate or Fellow of the Academy of Cognitive & Behavioral Therapies, and continued payment of fees that may be set by the Academy of Cognitive & Behavioral Therapies from time to time.

-- Should an applicant fail to successfully fully the requirements to become an ACT Certified Trainer/Consultant, they may reapply in the future.
+- Should an applicant fail to successfully fully the requirements to become an A-CBT Certified Trainer/Consultant, they may reapply in the future.

 Part I will request specific demographic, training, and supervision experience information.
 The non-refundable fee for the CBT Trainer/Consultant certification is $450.
 Once the Credentialing Committee has approved Part I of your application, you will be requested to submit Part II.